 When he died, Jones was laid to rest within the church he had served for so long, where his tomb can be seen.
 A memorial tablet gives a long description of his life and work.
 Unfortunately, St Teilo's, a small neat church with a square tower and stair turret, is not normally open outside service times, but a noticeboard records that Jones was invited to the parish by Sir John Phillips of Picton Castle, whose sister he subsequently married, and that his work was generously supported by Madam Bridget Bevan of Laugharne.

 Christmas Evans (1766-1838), known as the one-eyed preacher, was born at Ysgaerwen, near the hamlet of Tregroes, about two miles north of Llandysul.
 You reach it up a narrow road turning off the A475 at some prominent farm buildings.
-The house has gone but the site is marked by an ash tree and on the railings around it is a plaque with an inscription in Welsh.
-It can be seen alongside a stone bridge, a short distance beyond St Fraid's church.
+The house has gone but the site is marked by an ash tree and on the railings round it is a plaque with an inscription in Welsh.
+It can be seen alongside a stone bridge, a short distance beyond St Fraid's church (SA44 4NN).
 The plaque was put up in 1938, marking the hundredth anniversary of Evans' death

 Born into stark poverty, Evans was sent away at the age of nine to live with an uncle who farmed at Llanfihangel-ar-Arth nearby.
-This man treated him harshly and Evans later recalled that “it would be difficult to find a more unconscionable a man in the whole course of a wicked world”.
+This man treated him harshly and Evans later recalled it would be difficult to find a more unconscionable a man in the whole course of a wicked world.

 In the course of his ministry, Evans spent time in Anglesey, Caerphilly, Cardiff and Caernarvon.
 He died while on a preaching visit to Swansea, where further details of his life are given.